jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Can cache a certain amount of free pages [+]
 - Difficult to detect memory corruption [-]

-## Coalesce Allocator Direct (32 MB)
+## Coalesce Allocator Direct 1 (256 MB)

+Using xsize_db_s256_a2048

 - Can use more than one instance
-- Size range: 8 KB < Size < 128 KB
+- Size range: 4 KB < Size < 64 KB
-- Size alignment: 1024
+  - Size alignment: 256
-- Size-DB: 128 entries
+  - Size-DB: 256 entries
-- A memory range of 32 MB
+- A memory range of 256 MB
+  - Addr-DB: 2048 entries
+  - 256 MB / 2048 = 128 KB per address node
 - Best-Fit strategy
 - Suitable for GPU memory

-## Coalesce Allocator Multi-Direct
+## Coalesce Allocator Direct 2 (256 MB)

-- Using multiple instances of Coalesce Direct
+Using xsize_db_s128_a256

+- Can use more than one instance
-- Size range: 8 KB < Size < 640 KB
+- Size range: 64 KB < Size < 512 KB
+- Size alignment: 4096
+- Size-DB: 128 entries
-- A memory range (e.g. 768MB)
+- A memory range of 256 MB
-- Releases 32MB page ranges back to the system
+  - Addr-DB: 256 entries
+  - 256 MB / 256 = 1 MB per address node
 - Best-Fit strategy
 - Suitable for GPU memory